 Nevertheless, a comprehensive and systematic approach to cost management is a definite remedy to this problem.
 It serves to align project needs with available resources, supervise current and future expenses, and analyze cost performance.
 Thus, it can assist you in avoiding the risk of cost overrun a great deal.

-- And overview its major components to help you see why you must invest in cost management yourself.
+In this article, we will define what project cost management is, discuss its role in project planning, and overview its major components to help you see why you must invest in cost management yourself.

 What Is Project Cost Management?